Here’s to you, Dustin Hoffman…

 Hulk Rating: /10

-Always a Bridesmaid Blogathon No 67 2019 No 67 and The TCM Summer Under the Stars Blogathon 2019, No 83
+Always a Bridesmaid Blogathon 2019 No 67 and The TCM Summer Under the Stars Blogathon 2019 No 83

 This review was added to Journeys in Classic Film and Musings of a Classic Film Addict‘s The TCM Summer Under the Stars Blogathon for Dustin Hoffman Day.
 It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
 Other posts with this cast include Dustin Hoffman in Kramer vs Kramer and Family Business.
 Katherine Ross starred in The Legacy, The Colbys and Voyage of the Damned.